Geoffrey Parsons (pianist): Biography

-His partnership with Australia was an essential part of his entire career and he became the means for bringing some of the world's most important singers and instrumentalists to his native country.
+His connection to Australia was an essential part of his entire career and he became the means for bringing some of the world's most important singers and instrumentalists to his native country.
 He toured Australia 31 times between 1957 and 1993.

 In 1967 and 1969, he appeared as one of five harpsichordists, the others being Eileen Joyce, Simon Preston, George Malcolm (1967), and Raymond Leppard (1969), in concerts with the Academy of St Martin in the Fields under Neville Marriner.
 In 1969, he appeared with Eileen Joyce in a two-piano recital at Australia House, London.

 In 1973 he accompanied Birgit Nilsson in the first lieder recital at the Sydney Opera House.
 He also accompanied Wanda Wiłkomirska in the first violin and piano recital in that venue.
 During his returns to Australia, he conducted several masterclasses at his alma mater, now the Sydney Conservatorium of Music.

 On 29 November 1981, he again appeared with Eileen Joyce, in a fund-raising concert at the Royal Opera House, Covent Garden.
 Although not intended as such, this proved to be the last time Eileen Joyce ever played in public.

 His last performance in Australia was with Olaf Bär in Winterreise in the University of Melbourne's Melba Hall in 1993.

-He was invited to become the inaugural Prince Consort Professor of Accompanying at the Royal College of Music and was named a Fellow of the College (FRCM) in 1987.
+He was appointed the inaugural Prince Consort Professor of Accompanying at the Royal College of Music in 1994 and was named a Fellow of the college (FRCM) in 1987.
 He became an honorary member of the Royal Academy of Music in 1975, and the Guildhall School of Music in 1983.
 He was named the Royal Philharmonic Society's Instrumentalist of the Year in 1992.
 He was appointed an Officer (OBE) of the Order of the British Empire in 1977 and an Officer (AO) of the Order of Australia in 1990.

+Parsons was the inaugural patron of the Accompanists Guild of Queensland, Inc.

-Geoffrey Parsons shared his life and his home with the singer and teacher Erich Vietheer, who died in London on 15 May 1989, aged 59.
+He shared his life and his home with the singer and teacher Erich Vietheer, who died in London on 15 May 1989, aged 59.
 Parsons lived his life as a Christian, committed to the Church of England.
-His untimely and painful death on 26 January 1995 was caused by cancer; however, he continued his career for as long as possible.

 On his retirement he was given his own gala concert at the Metropolitan Opera, New York.

-He died in London on Australia Day, 26 January 1995, survived by his two elder brothers.
+He died in London from cancer on Australia Day, 26 January 1995, survived by his two brothers.
 His ashes were returned to Australia.
 In 2002 they were interred in a rural location outside Melbourne, marked by a stone monument and an epitaph he had helped write.

-His portrait, by Michael Shannon, hangs in the National Portrait Gallery in Old Parliament House, Canberra.
-His photographic portrait by Max Dupain is held by the National Archives of Australia.
+His 1972 portrait, by Michael Shannon, hangs in the National Portrait Gallery in Old Parliament House, Canberra.
+His 1957 photographic portrait by Max Dupain is held by the National Archives of Australia.
+Collaborative pianist Graham Johnson wrote an article for The Guardian marking the 20th anniversary of Geoffrey Parson's death.